splunk/public-o11y-docs/gdi/marathon/marathon.md

 ## Description

-The Splunk Distribution of OpenTelemetry Collector provides this integration as the Mesos Marathon monitor type by using the Smart Agent Receiver.
+The Splunk Distribution of OpenTelemetry Collector provides this integration as the Mesos Marathon monitor type by using the Smart Agent receiver.

 Use this integration to monitor a Mesos Marathon instance using the [Marathon Python plugin](https://github.com/signalfx/signalfx-agent/blob/main/docs/monitors/collectd-marathon.md).